nswaswaJim/oahuv1/_sub/week22.md

 Alawai Isaac said can give 120 temp, implied space avail.
 Gina Keehi lagoon no space, just filled, but mooring balls move quicker Jan (yesterday) Keehi Marine no space

-call now Joe Waianae
+Joe Waianae called after lunch, rang no answer
-La Mariana
+La Mariana not in service.

 - keep positive, keehi, wainae lamariana are all plan b's, still hoping for plan A, just stay at ala wai for now, inshallah....